Kira262/NeuroMaze/Readme.md

 - 🧩 **Dynamic Puzzle Generation** — Mazes and puzzles evolve in complexity as you play
 - 🧠 **Player Behavior Profiling** — Learns your style: solver, explorer, rusher, tinkerer
 - 🗣️ **AI-Powered Game Narrator** — The in-game voice adapts its tone to your behavior and emotions
-- 🌐 **WebGL-Ready** — Playable in browser for demo and portfolio
+- 🌐 **Unity-Based Game** — High-quality 3D experience with WebGL export capability

 ## 🚀 Quickstart

 ### Prerequisites
 - Windows 10/11
-- Python 3.8 or higher
+- Python 3.10 or higher
 - Webcam
 - Git (optional, for cloning)